The Shift from Assertion to Proof in Vendor Risk Management

 From Assertion-Based Security to Proof-Based Security

-What we are witnessing is not an incremental evolution of vendor risk management.
-It is a replacement model.
+What we are witnessing is not an incremental evolution of vendor risk management; it is a replacement model.
 The old model assumed trust could be established through assertion and maintained through periodic review.
 The emerging model requires trust to be recorded as evidence and validated continuously.
-The difference is not a matter of degree.
-It is structural.
+The difference is not a matter of degree; it is structural.

+Today's vendor risk programs are akin to filing cabinets.
+They store what was submitted.
 What executives need is a flight recorder.
-Something that captures what actually happened, when it happened, and preserves it when it matters most.
+This captures what actually happened, when it happened, and preserves it when it matters most.
 A filing cabinet is useful until someone asks a hard question.
-A flight recorder is built for the hard question.
+A flight recorder is built for those tough inquiries.
 This is the next control layer in cybersecurity.
-Not a new dashboard.
-Not a better questionnaire.
-A different foundation for how vendor trust is established, maintained, and proven.
+Not a new dashboard or a better questionnaire, but a different foundation for how vendor trust is established, maintained, and proven.

 What Proof-Based Vendor Trust Actually Requires